CodeReclaimers/neat-python/docs/config_file.rst

     The probability that mutation will change the node's activation function.
 Valid values are on [0.0, 1.0].
 * *activation_options*
     A space-separated list of the activation functions that may be used in constructing networks.
-The set of available functions can be found here: .. _`activation`:
+The set of available functions can be found here: :ref:`activation-functions-label`

 * *aggregation_default*
     The default aggregation function assigned to new nodes.